Real, Ancient, and Imagined: An Armchair Imagineered Blue-Sky Build-Out of Disney’s Animal Kingdom

 As you know, when Animal Kingdom opened in 1998, the land located at the 4 o’clock position off of its “hub” was Dinoland, U.S.A.
 There’s no question that Dinoland was just as “realistic” and “textured” as the park’s Africa or Asia.
 But the world it brought to life was a whole lot closer to home by nature of recreating Florida.

 There’s a sort of good natured absurdity to the idea that gigantic reptiles once walked the Earth, and today, they’re the stuff of pajama sets, plush dolls, and animated films, right?
 Dinoland was meant to play with that humor.
-It was flush with narrative – about the interactions between fraternal and nerdy paleontology grad students drawn to the podunk town, the esteemed and academic Dino Institute that employed them, and the actual residents of “Diggs County” who bet on their town’s newfound fame and turned it into the dinosaur-stylized roadside wonder and tourist trap.
+It was flush with narrative – about the interactions between fraternal and nerdy paleontology grad students drawn to some podunk town, the esteemed and academic Dino Institute that employed them, and the actual residents of “Diggs County” who bet on their town’s newfound fossil fame and turned it into a kitschy, roadside dino-tourist trap.

 Then, things arguably got worse.
 Clearly necessitated by evaluation suggesting that Animal Kingdom both lacked rides and desperately needed more for families, Dinoland received the park’s first serious expansion: 2001’s “Chester & Hester’s Dino-Rama.”
 Complete with a cartoon Dumbo-style spinner, an off-the-shelf wild mouse roller coaster, and a number of flashing midway games, the mini-land looked like a “cheap and cheerful” carnival built on the remains of an old gas station blacktop parking lot.